linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 - Drag and drop icon to folder is to move file to folder.

 ## Dock
-Dock is usually displayed at the bottom of the desktop to help you fix frequently used applications, it is mainly made of Launcher, application icons, tray, shutdown button and system datetime, etc.
+Dock is usually displayed at the bottom of the desktop to help you quickly open frequently used applications, which includes Launcher, application icons, tray, shutdown button and system datetime, etc.

 ### Dock Icons
 You can create application shortcuts on Dock in Launcher and do related operations on it.